segunoloro/SQL-Datawarehouse-Project/README.md

 This project demonstrates a comprhensive data warehousing and analytics solution, from building a data warehouse to generating anlytics insights.
 Designed as a portfolio project highlighting industry best practices in data engineering and analytics.

 This project serves as buidling block using the medallion architecture.

+## Building the Data warehose (Data Engineering)

+## Objective
+Develop a modern data warehouse using Postgres to consolidate sales data and enabling analytical reporting and informed descision making